-The type of the institution you used to work in defines the level of your professional experience as well as the number of the entrusted beds and the accomplishments.
-Specify the facility type in your Work/Employment History or in the Summary.
+The type of institution you used to work in defines the level of your professional experience and the number of the entrusted beds and accomplishments.
+Specify the facility type in your Work/Employment History or the Summary.
 A sample of the facility type: Long Term Acute Care at a Trauma Hospital 2.

 Pushing the Envelope

-Every sphere of the life is becoming more computerized.
-Therefore, the role of the computer skills in the medical sphere is increasing too.
+Every sphere of life is becoming more computerized.
+Therefore, the role of computer skills in the medical sphere is increasing too.
 So, a good nursing resume contains a good knowledge of Electronic Health Record (EHR) and Electronic Medical Record (EMR).
-Paperwork is considered to be the last century in comparison to the “Epic Software” and “Meditech”.
+Paperwork is considered the last century compared to the “Epic Software” and “Meditech”.
 There exist lots of tech courses, which allow nurses to occupy ICD10 and ICD 9.

-Every good nursing resume must contain a number of beds in the institution you worked in and the number of beds, which referred to your duties.
+Every good nursing resume must contain some beds in the institution you worked in and the number of beds, which referred to your duties.
 The two-digit number will reveal a level of your professional skill.
-A new grad nurse resume may reference on the internships or praxis institutions.
+A new grad nurse’s resume may reference the internships or praxis institutions.

 Provide the Documents

-- Name on license if different from name on resume
+- The name on the license is different from the name on a resume;

-A good nursing resume must provide a potential employer with clear information about the nursing education.
-Name of the institution and degree you have got (ADN, ASN, BSN, MSN), the academic period, and the place where you received an education.
+A good nursing resume must provide a potential employer with clear information about nursing education.
+That’s when a nurse resume writing service comes in handy to assist you with all this when writing your nursing resume.
+Name the institution and degree you have got (ADN, ASN, BSN, MSN), the academic period, and the place where you received an education.
 Specific awards, achievements, internships, and other activities are welcome in a killer nursing summary.

-Being a nurse is about being flexible or choosing the most favorable schedule.
+Being a nurse is about being flexible or choosing the most favourable schedule.
 Therefore, a nursing summary should contain a potential possible time of your work or at least a shift.
-You have a wide choice – Days, Mids, PMs, and/or Nocs – whatever suits your possibilities.
-Nonetheless, it is definitely a plus if you can adjust to requirements of the recruiter.
+You have a wide choice – Days, Mids, PMs, and Nocs – whatever suits your possibilities.
+Nonetheless, it is a plus if you can adjust to the requirements of the recruiter.

-Different honors, awards, achievements, certificates, and diplomas from your school, university, work, or volunteering increase a probability of being noticed and estimated.
+Different honours, awards, achievements, certificates, and diplomas from your school, university, work, or volunteering increase the probability of being noticed and estimated.
 If you feel that other applicants outrun you, be sure to check handy ways to improve your hireability.